-Many cities have decided on ambitious goals for decreasing energy use and climate emission, often more ambitious than the national ones [9].
-One example is the city of Stockholm that aims to be totally fossil free by the year 2040 [10].
-Other ambitious Scandinavian cities are Oslo, aiming to reduce 95 % of their emissions until 2030 [11], and Copenhagen [12] that wants to become the first carbon neutral city in the world by 2025.
-However, it remains a major challenge for cities to tackle the negative environmental and climate impacts from transportation.
-For many European cities planned measures will not be sufficient in order to meet the environmental and climate goals [13][14].
-Changes and transitions towards more radical alternatives are required and therefore innovative solutions need to be identified and implemented in order to meet the climate targets [15].
+Index Terms- Urban Mobility, Mobility as a service, Digital access, Accessibility as a Service, Sustainable mobility, Climate impact, AaaS, MaaS dinavian cities are Oslo, aiming to reduce 95 % of their emissions until 2030 [2], and Copenhagen [3] that wants to become the first carbon neutral city in the world in 2025.
+However, a major challenge for cities in their sustainability efforts is to tackle the negative environmental and climate impacts from transportation.
+The relative slow and limited progress in the transport sector to reduce environmental impacts and mitigate climate change is counteracted by growing transport volumes.
+Planned measures will not be sufficient in order to meet the environmental and climate goals [4].
+Fundamental changes are required and innovative solutions needs to be identified and implemented in order to meet the climate targets.